Crop To Template

 Crop images to fit inside guides of a selected template document.

-• Crop current image or folder of images
+• Crop active image or a folder of images

 • Option to use content-aware fill